TURROKS/Maltego_WhatsMyName/README.md

 # Maltego WhatsMyName Transforms

-The Maltego WhatsMyName Transforms are based on the amazing [whatsmyname.app](https://whatsmyname.app/) tool that allows you to enumerate usernames across many websites.
+The Maltego WhatsMyName Transforms are based on the amazing [whatsmyname.app](https://whatsmyname.app/) tool created by [Micah "WebBreacher" Hoffman](https://webbreacher.com/) that allows you to enumerate usernames across many websites.

 ![new_identity.png](misc/new_int.png)